NiX0n/mumblsrt/README.md

 ### scribe.execOptions
 *Signature:* `scribe.execOptions: {object<string, any>}`

-Options passed to node prcoess.spawn().
+Options passed to [child_process.exec()](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback).
 Notably, this has `cwd` set to Whisper.cpp base directory.

 ### db.path
 *Signature:* `db.path: {string}`

-This is the path passed to the SQLite DatabaseSync conststructor.
+This is the path passed to the [SQLite DatabaseSync conststructor](https://nodejs.org/api/sqlite.html#class-databasesync).
 The sane place is to leave it in the `wd`.
 It's technically possible to run the database in `:memory:`; but it's not recommended, as the performance gain is very limited, and the application is designed to be able to pick up from previous failures/interruptions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>